Winter Tuesday classes are FREE. Space is limited.

-NCC Photo ID with current LLI sticker is required for entry to classes.
+NCC Photo ID with current LLI sticker must be worn visibly.

-January 9 – The Music of Jerome Kern
+Tuesday, January 15 – The Music of Stephen Sondheim – Free class!

-Joe Utterback received his MA in Piano Performance from Wichita State University, and his Doctor of Musical Arts from the University of Kansas.
-He has published over 400 jazz and classical compositions.
-He is the Musical Director and Organist for the First Congregational Church of Stratford, and has taught music for over 25 years, and continues to teach.
-He has taught more than 25 courses at LLI and continues to perform in the United States and around the world.
+Dr. Joe Utterback earned his MA in Piano Performance from Wichita State University and his Doctor of Musical Arts from the University of Kansas.
+He has a total of 425 published jazz and classical compositions.
+Dr. Joe has been Music Director and organist of the First Congregational Church of Stratford for the past 21 years and has been teaching music at Sacred Heart University for 25 years.
+He has taught for 14 years at LLI, and he continues to perform throughout the U.S. and around the world.